luongphambao/nyc-taxi-feature-store/README.md

 + Docker engine

 ## **Description**:

-+In this repository, there is a constructed data pipeline featuring distinct flows tailored for batch and streaming data processing.
++ In this repository, there is a constructed data pipeline featuring distinct flows tailored for batch and streaming data processing.
 Different services are utilized to meet the specific needs of each flow.
 Pyspark, PostgreSQL, Flink, Kafka, DBT, and Airflow are prominent among the services employed for these purposes.
 Moreover, monitoring tools like Prometheus, Grafana, and LogStash are integrated to ensure effective performance tracking.